Alan Finkel: Personal life and philanthropy

-He is Jewish, the son of a Holocaust survivor.
+He is Jewish, the son of Polish-born Holocaust survivors.

 Alan has been married to science journalist and biochemist Dr Elizabeth Finkel AM since 1982.
 They have two sons and live in Melbourne.

 Alan and Elizabeth undertake a substantial donations program through the Alan and Elizabeth Finkel Foundation.
 They worked with Monash University to support the Indigenous languages’ preservation program at the University, donating more than $1 million to develop the Wunungu Awara program.
 Their Foundation has also provided major support to the Australian Neuroscience Society, Asylum Seeker Resource Centre, Austin Health’s Olivia Newton-John Cancer Centre, CSIRO, Florey Neuroscience Institutes, the Koori Heritage Museum, Wesley College, Mount Scopus College, Monash bionic eye research, various Jewish museums, the Jewish National Fund, the John Curtin School of Medical Research, a Chair in Public Health Economics at Monash University, the STELR innovative STEM-teaching program, various PhD scholarships and environmental projects in Indonesia.

 Finkel authored the narration of Allan Zavod’s Environmental Symphony.
 It was recorded by the Melbourne Symphony Orchestra in 2018, with the narration delivered by Sir Richard Branson.